Delideer/english-for-designers/02-first-impression/index.md

 ![Three pidgeons sitting on top of a bridge in front of a club during a day](img/A-pidgeon-squad.jpg)

-- A photomontage of a photo I randomly took while practicing photography.
-The original photo seemed too plain to me, so I decided to give it a little makeover.
-- The whole working process of this was crucial to me because I learned a lot in terms of photo editing.
+- Kind of a milestone project I did back in high school.
+I got this idea to turn a plain photo with pidgeons into something cooler.
+Something a little bit different, bizarre enough for people to know that it's my style.
+So, I let my own imagination naturally flow without trying too hard.
+The whole working process of this was crucial to me.
+I learned a lot in terms of photo editing and being a little more spontaneous.
-- This little project made me realize that with a bit of imagination, you can turn a plain photo into a decent piece of art.